mincerafter42/mincerafter42.github.io/quotes.md

 - legs being sexy is a myth made by pants companies to sell pants made with less fabric
 - i didn't see any porn but i am now racing. against porn.
 </details>

+## New passwords
+A running joke I have is to claim phrases are my new password, based on [correct horse battery staple](https://xkcd.com/936/).

+- "no Javascript whatsoever unlike other modern webring frameworks" is my new password
+- "updated ezine egirl webring iframe background colour" is my new password
+- 'current confirmed cuddler count' is very alliterative and is my new password :p
+- "common character attribute combination" is my new password
+- "can't independently determine blushworthiness" is my new password :p
+- "syndication feed format history" and "image formats' internal intricacies" are my new passwords
+- "tangentialy explained disinformation's etymology" is my new password
+- equally calibred vernacular equivalents (which is also my new password)
+- large thin flexible rectangle is my new password
+- "rotating circle crisis averted" is my new password
+- "attempted amplifying hat deformations" gives me "correct horse battery staple" vibes
+  (presumably the originator, from 2021-10-10)